Lieutenant Colonel C.R.E. Willets, D.S.O.

 During the First World War, he assumed command of the regiment in October 1917, succeeding Lieut.
 Col. C.H.
 Hill, who had been assigned instructor at the Senior Officers’ Course School.
 Willets was three times mentioned in dispatches and received the Distinguished Service Order.

 Hill took command again in April 1918 until July when he was appointed Commandant of the Canadian Corps School.
-Willets again succeeded him in command until he was severely wounded by shell fire on 28 September 1918.
+Willets again succeeded him until he was severely wounded by shell fire on 28 September 1918.
+His replacement was Major G.W.
+MacLeod, a twenty-nine-year-old decorated 49th Battalion officer with no prewar militia training.
+While the Permanent Force scoffed at a “civilian” replacement colonel, MacLeod earned their respected and commanded the regiment. until the end of the war.

-After the war, he was appointed commanding officer of the PPCLI from 1920 until 1927.
-He remained in the military until his sudden death on 1 September 1931.
+Willetts served as commanding officer of the PPCLI from 1920 until 1927.
+He remained in the army until his sudden death in Kingston, Ontario on 1 September 1931.